grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

-# Triangulation

-TODO CHANGE THIS CHAPTER NAME TO SOMETHING ELSE!!
+# Driving the implementation from Specification

-As one of the last topics of the core TDD techniques that do not require us to delve into the object-oriented world, I'd like to show you triangulation - one of the techniques for turning a false Statement true.
-I consider it an important technique because:
+As one of the last topics of the core TDD techniques that do not require us to delve into the object-oriented world, I'd like to show you three techniques for turning a false Statement true.
+The origin of the names of the techniques is a book by Kent Beck, [Test-Driven Development: By Example](http://www.pearsonhighered.com/educator/product/Test-Driven-Development-By-Example/9780321146533.page).

-1. Many TDD practitioners use it and demonstrate it, so I assume you will see it sooner or later and most likely have questions regarding it.
-1. It allows us to take tiny steps in arriving at the right implementation (tiniest than any you have seen so far in this book) and I find it very useful when I'm uncertain how the correct implementation and design should look like.

-*Triangulation* seems to be a mysterious term at first - at least it was to me, especially that it didn't bring anything related to software engineering to my mind.
-The first time I encountered it was when reading Kent Beck's book [Test-Driven Development: By Example](http://www.pearsonhighered.com/educator/product/Test-Driven-Development-By-Example/9780321146533.page).
 In this book, Kent mentions three approaches to make a failing test pass (or, in our words, to turn a false Statement true):

 1. Type the obvious implementation
-1. Fake it (‘til you make it)
+1. Fake it (`til you make it)
 1. Triangulate

-Don't worry if these names don't tell you anything, the techniques are quite simple and I will try to give an example for each (putting more emphasis on triangulation).
+Don't worry if these names don't tell you anything, the techniques are quite simple and I will try to give an example for each.

 ## Type the obvious implementation